Flaming June (painting Flaming June by Frederic Lord Leighton)

 It is your introduction to my world.
 When I hear it, I know that you are coming in again.

 James felt a cold shiver creeping down his spine.
 A ghost in the machine.
 He had heard of these entities but always dismissed the possibility as the late night mirages of an overworked mathematician’s brains.
 Now he was falling victim to one of these delusions.
 But it was no delusion, it was all too real.
-Here was the text, visible on his screen, this Jonn knew more than any other human possibly could, so it must be part of the computer, part of the system, watching him work, reading his essays, checking his calculations.
+Here was the text, visible on his screen, this Jonn knew more about him than any other human possibly could, so it must be part of the computer, part of the system, watching him work, reading his essays, checking his calculations.

 Do you like me?
 He typed.